-Dr David Yeo is an Upper Gastrointestinal, Hepatobiliary and Transplant Surgeon who works at St George Private and Public Hospitals in Sydney.
+Dr David Yeo is a General Surgeon with an interest in Upper Gastrointestinal, Hepatobiliary and Transplant Surgery, who works at St George Private and Public Hospitals in Sydney.
 Prior to commencing work in 2014, he completed four years of post-fellowship training at RPA Hospital in Sydney, Austin Hospital in Melbourne and St James’s University Hospital in Leeds, United Kingdom.

 After completing a Bachelor of Medical Science degree at the University of Sydney, he went on to study Medicine graduating in 2002 with Honours.
 He undertook surgical training at both RPA and St George Hospitals obtaining his General Surgical Fellowship in 2009.
 David then spent the next two years of his post-fellowship training completing the Australian and New Zealand Hepato-Pancreato-Biliary Association Fellowship program based at RPA Hospital in Sydney and the Austin Hospital in Heidelberg, Melbourne.
 In his fourth and final post-fellowship year he travelled to the United Kingdom to work at St James’s University Hospital where he learnt expertise in aggressive oncological liver resection and liver transplantation.